pefman/shitshat/README.md

-# Real-Time Chat Application in Go
+# Shitshat a Chat Application in Go

 A simple real-time chat application built with Go, featuring WebSocket-based communication.
 Users can connect to the server via a command-line interface (CLI) and exchange messages in real-time.